tedee-com/tedee-api-doc/docs/source/howtos/share-device.rst

 How to manage device shares
 ==============================

-Once your user have his device set, he will probably want to share it with other users (e.g. Family or friends).
+Once your user have his device set, he will probably want to share it with other users (e.g. family or friends).
-To this he need to create a share.
+To do this he need to create a share.
 In this tutorial we will walk through the process of creating, updating, deleting and listing share for user device.

 Get current share list
 ----------------------------

-If you want to get current shares for device.
-All you need to do is to have device Id and use :doc:`Get all shares <../endpoints/deviceshare/get-all>`.
+If you want to get current shares for device, you will need deviceId and use :doc:`Get all shares <../endpoints/deviceshare/get-all>`.
 This endpoint will return all shares for device.

-**Sample Request**
+**Sample request**

 .. code-block:: sh